Voices Foundation Partnership

 After half term these aims will be developed through learning rehearsing songs and pieces for performance in their end of term Christmas Show.

-Year 3 will be learning the recorder this year.
+Year 3 and Year 4 will be learning the recorder this year inline with the new Model Music Curriculum

 - Children will a clear understanding of how to use their voice to sing and perform expressively both in groups and individually.